lightning/bolts/01-messaging.md

    * [`2`:`lflen`]
    * [`lflen`:`localfeatures`]

-The 2 byte `gflen` and `lflen` fields indicate the number of bytes in the immediately following field.
+The 2-byte `gflen` and `lflen` fields indicate the number of bytes in the immediately following field.

 #### Requirements